Greg-R/T41EEE/README.md

 14. Smoother tuning in 16X Zoom.
 15. Improved accuracy of location of blue tuning bar.
 16. Higher dynamic range calibration display working.
+17. AM modes tuning problem is resolved.
 18. Automated calibration feature is available in the Calibration menu (details below).
+19. Audio filter bandwidth selection is indicated by yellow delimiter bar.
+20. Volume is equalized when adjusting audio bandwidth.
+21. Noise reduction algorithms are equalized to the same gains.
+22. MyConfiguration.h includes customizable coarse (center) and fine frequency increments.
+23. Auto-Spectrum mode optimizes the position of the spectral display without affecting gain.
+     This is activated in the RF Set menu.
+The gain setting reverts to manual control, also in the RF Set menu.

 ## Automated Calibration